About the Program

 - The Faculty Support Letter must be signed by your faculty advisor, scanned and emailed to firstname.lastname@example.org by the application deadline date.

-- Once your complete application is received, you will receive an invitation to a Tufts TRUNK site to download your research proposal.
+- Once your complete application is received, you will receive an invitation to a Tufts CANVAS site to download your research proposal.
 Your research proposal must be downloaded by the proposal submission deadline.
 Incomplete or late applications and proposals will not be considered.

 Submitted research proposals will be judged by members of the Faculty Research Committee.
 Judging criteria will include timeliness and significance of the research, the appropriateness of the study design, perceived feasibility, and organization and clarity of the written proposal.

 Students will be informed of one of three outcomes: